 Transfer to Ha Long Bay

-We enjoy a lunch of Asian-fusion specialties on board while sailing into the bay, soaking up the scenic views and unwinding for the last leg of our journey.
-Various excursions are available including a visit to Tien Ong Cave.
-The Cave is peppered with beautiful stalactites and stalagmites, formed out of ancient limestone karsts about 700,000 years ago.
-The voyage continues with an excursion to the floating fishing village of Cua Van, the largest and oldest fishing village in Ha Long Bay.
-Once we are back on board, there will also be a cooking demonstration by the ship's chef to reveal some of the secrets of Vietnamese cuisine.
+We enjoy lunch while sailing into the bay, soaking up the scenic views and unwinding for the last leg of our journey.
+Various excursions are available including a visit to Tien Ong Cave and the floating fishing village of Cua Van.

-This evening, we enjoy the sunset from the deck before an elegant five-course dinner in the restaurant.
-Afterward, you can relax on the deck and socialize with other travelers before retiring to your cabin.
+This evening, we enjoy the sunset from the deck before an elegant dinner is served.

 This traditionally rigged Asian sailing vessel offers the highest standard of service and amenities on Ha Long Bay.
-This junk has 24 cabins, stylishly decorated with an antique Asian motif.
-There is also a restaurant, lounge, and sundeck offering uninterrupted views of the bay.
-Excursions such as walks and kayaking amidst the limestone cliffs of offered by the boats professional and friendly staff.
+This small, boutique cruiseship has stylishly decorated cabins in an antique Asian motif.
+The ship includes a restaurant, lounge, and sundeck offering uninterrupted views of the bay.
+Excursions such as walks and kayaking admidst the limestone karsts are offered by the boat’s professional and friendly staff.

 Ha Long Bay and Departure

 Early risers will be treated to ideal light for photographs, and perhaps join other guests on deck for a morning Tai Chi lesson.
-After breakfast, we continue our cruise through the unforgettable landscape, stopping at one of the most spectacular beaches - Ti Top - where you are free to disembark and hike up 400 steps for a panoramic view of the bay, or simply relax and enjoy the beach.
+After breakfast, we continue our cruise through the unforgettable landscape, with the option to take an excursion to Ti Top beach - where you are free to hike up 400 steps for a panoramic view of the bay, or simply relax and enjoy the beach.

-We disembark the cruise by midday, and return to Hanoi by road, where we will say farewell and depart for our onward journey.
+We disembark the cruise by midday, and return to Hanoi by road, transferred to the airport for your departure flight, or to your post-tour hotel.